metalabharvard/metalabharvard.github.io/_projects/curatorial-aigents/thelovinggrace.md

-tweet-summary: "Observing the otherwise unwanted parts of facial recognition, The Loving Grace of Machine Eyes visualizes the reductiveness of algorithmic visual sense-making."
+tweet-summary: "Observing the otherwise unwanted parts of facial recognition, Watching Machines Loving Grace visualizes the reductiveness of algorithmic visual sense-making."